zkrylbntz/week7assingment/planning.md

 - **Plan your database schema** --> DrawSQL OR Figma UML diagrams

-  - What date do I need to store?
+  - What data do I need to store?
   - Based on the data, how many tables do I need to organise my data efficiently?

   - _If you have two or more tables, what's the relationship between them?_